Best Sleeping Position For Peripheral Artery Disease (2024)

 The best type of mattress for peripheral artery disease can vary from person to person.
 However, foam and hybrid mattresses are popular choices because they can contour around your body and provide targeted support.

-We recommend trying Douglas.
-This foam mattress provides balanced support and pressure-point relief.
+We recommend trying Octave.
+This memory foam mattress features ergonomic zoned support and provides targeted pressure-point relief.
 It also has a medium-firm feel that’s ideal for all sleep positions.

 Peripheral artery disease (PAD) affects millions of Canadians.
 But when you choose the right sleeping position, the right habits, and the right mattress, you can make it easier to live with your PAD—and get a good night’s sleep.